scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 instance, can be optionally included as barplots; the method of conservation can also be changed, and the consensus sequence can be displayed on the chart.
 Data in the form of FASTA files can be used as input to the component without any further processing required.
+This allows for the programmer to more easily interact with the component, as it removes the need to restructure data to fit a specific format for visualization.

 Limitations and Future Directions
 ---------------------------------